magicbell/magicbell-ruby/README.md

 ## API Wrapper

+### Create a notification

-Send a notification to a user or many users
+Send a notification to one or many users

 ```ruby
 magicbell = MagicBell::Client.new